bxtp4p-demos/codeql-tekton-example/readme.md

 tkn pipelinerun logs -f test-codeql-xxxxx
 ```

-You can see the uploaded SARIF results in the GitHub Security tab in the repository you specified for the `sarif-repository` parameter.
+You can see the uploaded SARIF results in the GitHub Security tab in the repository you specified for the `repository` parameter.